boundter/nonlinear_systems/README.md

 cmake . && make install
 ```

-To use the library in a program it has to be gnerated with cmake in the ```CMakeLists.txt``` it can be found like any other package:
+To use the library in a program it has to be build with cmake.
+It can then be found like any other package.
 ```
 find_package(nonliear_systems REQUIRED)
 ```
-It can than be linked to any target:
+To link the library just use
 ```
 target_link_libraries(target nonlinear_systems)
 ```
-When including it like this the ```Boost_INCLUDE_DIRS``` has to be set and included.
+When including it like this, the ```Boost_INCLUDE_DIRS``` and ```NLOPT_INCLUDE_DIRS``` has to be set and included.
 An example CMakeLists could look like this
 ```
 cmake_minimum_required(VERSION 3.0)
 project(TEST_APP CXX)